jay-curtis/osticket-prereqs/README.md

 <p><img width="1127" alt="Screenshot 2025-03-27 at 7 12 20 PM" src="https://github.com/user-attachments/assets/c767acd1-bae4-4017-949e-612b5394394f" />
 <p>
 Upon creating the virtual machine (VM) in Microsoft Azure and logging into it through the Windows App, I began the process of downloading the osTicket installation zip files on the desktop.
-I went to the Search bar and entered "Control Panel" > clicked on "Uninstall Programs" > clicked on "Turn Windows features on or off" > scrolled down to
+I went to the Search bar and entered "Control Panel" > clicked on "Uninstall Programs" > clicked on "Turn Windows features on or off" > scrolled down to Internet Information Services (IIS) and clicked on it > and then I clicked "OK."
+The files then downloaded to the Virtual Machine (VM).
 </p>
 <br />